How Dan McMahon’s Budwiz App Is Keeping Cannabis Technology on Their Toes.

 What is one piece of software or a web service that helps you be productive?
 How do you use it?

 Get a CRM, something to organize your clients, your files, and your SOPs.
-You might think you’re organized but scaling your business without a decent CRM in this day and age is setting yourself up for failure.
+You might think you’re organized but scaling your business without a decent CRM in this day and age is setting you up for failure.

 What is the best advice you have ever been given?